sggts04/blog/collections/_posts/2021-10-21-Deploying-your-static-Jekyll-Site.md.md

 ## Netlify

 Netlify is quite literally the most straightforward tool for our usecase, the configuration file is the smallest and easiest to understand aswell.
-Here's the `netlify.toml` file that you'll need in your repository to have Netlify to do a Jekyll deployment for you:
+Here's the `netlify.toml` file that you'll need in your repository to have Netlify do a Jekyll deployment for you:

 ```toml
 [build]